vajgi90/react-quiz/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-To find the author of this course [Link](https://www.youtube.com/watch?v=F2JCjVSZlG0).
+To find the author of this course: [link](https://www.youtube.com/watch?v=F2JCjVSZlG0).

-A great api to build quiz apps with a lot of questions [Link](https://opentdb.com/api_config.php).
+A great api to build quiz apps with a lot of questions [link](https://opentdb.com/api_config.php).